 Yeah, look good.
-Yes, I was actually iodine that I was first diagnosed, I’ll never forget the moment where mom basically, I look mom in the eye and say, Hey, you know, you’ve passed this on to me, which was really sad.
+Yes, I was actually iodine when I was first diagnosed, I’ll never forget the moment when mom basically, I look mom in the eye and say, Hey, you know, you’ve passed this on to me, which was really sad.
 I could see the pain for her.
 She couldn’t do anything about it.
 It’s just one of those things.
-But for me, it really didn’t even enter like I had really high blood pressure went on a tablet, blood pressure came down.
+But for me, it really didn’t even enter like I had really high blood pressure went on a tablet, and my blood pressure came down.

 So I think it’s very hard to find forward a long time and take the advice of those that are giving to So, you know, I know you know, a lot of people that are younger, you’re headstrong, I completely get that.
 But I think it is wise to listen to those a little bit older and just stop for a moment.
 And for me, I would have improved my diet straightaway I was too slow to improve my diet.

 Yeah, well with my kidney function being so low, if I have anything processed, I basically feel it straight away.
-So, so for me ensure I just try not to have processed food, I don’t drink alcohol.
+So, so for me to ensure I just try not to have processed food, and I don’t drink alcohol.
 You know, obviously, I don’t smoke.
 I just have lots of water.
-And, you know, I when I’m tired, I actually take it easy, which for an A type personality for me, you know, is really, really difficult to do that.
+And, you know, when I’m tired, I actually take it easy, which for an A-type personality for me, you know, is really, really difficult to do that.

-I do my stuff, but I keep it within reason, and, you know, I just try to have a clean, living life and, you know, it is hard because those chocolates will come down at the table or, you know, like someone offer you an ice cream, like there’s so much opportunity in today’s world to eat food that is not great for you.
-And you don’t want to impose on people by saying, you know, I’m actually not preferred non gluten or prefer this prefer that.
+I do my stuff, but I keep it within reason, and, you know, I just try to have a clean, living life and, you know, it is hard because those chocolates will come down at the table or, you know, as someone offers you an ice cream like there’s so much opportunity in today’s world to eat food that is not great for you.
+And you don’t want to impose on people by saying, you know, I’m actually not preferred nongluten or prefer this prefer that.

 So, you know, in short, it just becomes around discipline and it’s, it’s hard at times, but yeah, you just got to be super disciplined because you can’t say that, you know, you see your kids and it’s hard to translate well, I’m doing this for them real I’m not doing this for me.
 So every time I see something like that, I’m like, well, hang on, just think about them.
-Don’t think about you and and forego the short term pleasure for hopefully a longer term gain.
+Don’t think about yourself and forego the short-term pleasure for hopefully a longer-term gain.